EDITH-KRP/PII-Authenticator/README.md

 - **Environment Variables**: All sensitive configuration is stored in environment variables
 - **Access Control**: JWT-based authentication ensures proper access control
 - **Audit Logging**: All system activities are logged for security auditing

+### Environment Variables Security

+To ensure your application's security:

+1. **Never commit `.env` files to version control**:
+   - The `.env` file is listed in `.gitignore` to prevent accidental commits
+   - Use `.env.example` as a template with placeholder values only
+   - Each developer should maintain their own local `.env` file

+2. **Protect your credentials**:
+   - Keep your private keys and API tokens secure
+   - Use different credentials for development and production
+   - Regularly rotate your API keys and credentials
+   - Consider using a secrets management service for production

+3. **Development mode**:
+   - Set `BLOCKCHAIN_DEV_MODE=true` during development to use placeholder values
+   - Always set `BLOCKCHAIN_DEV_MODE=false` in production environments

 ## Future Enhancements